marko-knoebl/slides/sections/databases-datastore/20-csv-en.md

 ## CSV

-CSV is a file format which can hold tabular data
+CSV (_comma-separated values_) is a text file format which can hold tabular data

 ## Example